 Look for heaters that allow versatile placements.
 A long power cord, for example, will enable you to set the heater in a practical space.

 Again, a heater that comes with a ceiling mount bracket is excellent when you want the heater out of the way.

 Garage heaters do not save you money on energy.
 That’s a fact.
 It can’t be any more accurate if you are choosing an electric heater.
-Not weatherizing the garage means you will be losing heat through the windows, door, the roof, and the walls.
+Not weatherizing the garage means you will be losing heat through the windows, door, roof, and walls.
 If the rest of the house is already insulated, why not get it through to the garage?
-It pays off with time since you won’t be paying a racked up energy bill for nothing.
+It pays off with time since you won’t be paying a racked-up energy bill for nothing.
 You better get to it now; at least 6 inches in the ceiling and 4 inches in the walls.
-Ensure that you use an energy efficient door.
-We are talking about a double or triple layered garage door with a high R-value from 10.
+Ensure that you use an energy-efficient door.
+We are talking about a double or triple-layered garage door with a high R-value starting from 10.
 Choose insulating materials like steel, wood, and composite wood.
 Also, use the same type of windows that you use for the house.
 You will find that you don’t have to use the heater all through the day.
 Look at these types of garage insulation to consider.

 There are different heater types depending on the fuel they use;

 Considered the cheapest type of fuel, gas heaters are a cheap option to heat your garage.
 Gas garage heaters are in two types.

 These are freestanding heaters that require a propane tank.
 The heater will not need to connect to a gas line, so they are convenient portable heaters.
 Propane garage heaters are a cheaper, cleaner alternative to oil.
 The only negative to it is that they can produce carbon monoxide are not recommended to use at night.